kylephan5/kylephan5/README.md

 ## Hi 👋

-I'm Kyle, a rising senior studying computer science at the University of Notre Dame.
+I'm Kyle, a senior studying computer science at the University of Notre Dame.

 - Incoming SWE at Gecko Robotics 🤠
 - Previous SWE intern at Gecko Robotics, iCapital, and colonist.io